MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

 7. Review Event ID 4624 on the IIS server showing the Success:

 - By default, the Success or Failure audits is enabled on all server operating system of Windows.
-You can verify if the auditing is enabled or not by using the following command.
+You can verify whether the auditing is enabled by the following command.
 - If you find auditing is not enabled, then enable the auditing.
 Review the logon category in the below list.
 As you can observe, the logon subcategory is enabled with Success and Failure.

     ```console